 Our eModules follow these best practices for increasing retention.
 Each one of them takes about 5 minutes to complete, finishes with a task and another 10-15min is all about completing this task in ‘real-life’.

 5. It’s Budget-Friendly

-One of the most obvious benefits of eLearning is that's it's much more affordable than in-person workshops or seminars.
+One of the most obvious benefits of eLearning is that it's much more affordable than in-person workshops or seminars.

-eLearning is one of the most effective ways to upskill your employees on social media subject at scale.
-However, we at Tribal believe that the future of learning lies in blended learning and our approach to this is train the masses, train the many, train the few using the various methods.
+eLearning is one of the most effective ways to upskill your employees on social media subjects at scale.
+However, we at Tribal believe that the future of learning lies in blended learning and our approach to this is to train the masses, train the many, and train the few using various methods.